rhymeswithvocal/digital-garden/_notes/lessons-on-this-site.md

 - The code that generates the back-links is sensitive!
 If you've got links on a page that aren't to another note, but contain within their url the name of another note, it'll think that you're linking that other note! (happened on this page with Max's `digital-garden` github linking to my note on Digital Gardens)

 - Do your testing on the localhost because even though netlify is free, you've got limited build minutes and you'll burn through them real fast troubleshooting.
+	- Actually, it turns out that the build minutes are tracked monthly, and there's basically no way you could use them all up in that time, so go nuts!

 - Hit save on your text-editor before you commit things to your git 😑